Legio VII Claudia Pia Fidelis: one of the Roman legions. Its name means "the legion that is loyal and faithful to Claudius".

 In 36, veterans were settled in southern Gaul.
-The legion was probably active during Octavian's wars against Sextus Pompeius, who had occupied Sicily, and may have been present when Octavian clashed with Marc Antony at Actium (31).
+The legion was probably active during Octavian's wars against Sextus Pompeius, who had occupied Sicily, and may have been present when Octavian clashed with Mark Antony at Actium (31).
 Later, veterans were settled in Mauretania as well.

-Octavian became the first emperor of Rome, and seems to have transferred the seventh legion to Galatia, although a stay at the Balkans is perhaps just as likely.
+Octavian became the first emperor of Rome, and seems to have transferred the Seventh Legion to Galatia, although a stay at the Balkans is perhaps just as likely.
 After all, it was often called Macedonica.
 (It is also possible that the unit was already called Macedonica after the battle of Philippi in 42 BCE.)
-In the confused years of the Pannonian insurrection (6-9 CE) or after the battle in the Teutoburg Forest (September 9 CE), it was again moved, this time to Tilurium in Dalmatia, a province occupied together with the Eleventh legion.
+In the confused years of the Pannonian insurrection (6-9 CE) or after the battle in the Teutoburg Forest (September 9 CE), it was again moved, this time to Tilurium in Dalmatia, a province occupied together with the Eleventh Legion.
 (Probably, the two legions shared the fortress at Burnum, modern Kistanje, too.)
-Several inscriptions attest to the settlement of border disputes between Dalmatian towns by officers of the Seventh legion.
+Several inscriptions attest to the settlement of border disputes between Dalmatian towns by officers of the Seventh Legion.

 It was still in Dalmatia was when in 42 the governor of this province, Lucius Arruntius Camillus Scribonianus, revolted against Claudius, who had recently become power.
 The soldiers of the seventh and eleventh legions, however, quickly put an end to the rebellion.
 The Seventh, which had been called Paterna or Macedonica until then, received the honorary title Claudia Pia Fidelis, "the seventh Claudian legion, loyal and faithful".
 The same title was given to the Eleventh.

 When IIII Scythica was transferred from the Middle Danube to the Euphrates to fight in Corbulo's eastern campaigns (c.58), VII Claudia Pia Fidelis replaced it.
-The exact site of its new base is not known but may have been Viminacium, east of Belgrade, where the unit certainly was staying at a later time.
+The exact site of its new base is not known but may have been Viminacium, modern Kostolac east of Belgrade, where the unit certainly was staying at a later time.

 During the civil wars after the forced suicide of the emperor Nero in 68, the legion first sided with Otho.
 A large subunit was sent to fight against the new emperor's rival Vitellius at Cremona, but it could not prevent the latter's victory - the soldiers arrived too late for the battle.
 Vitellius, however, did not punish the legionaries and sent them back to the Danube.
 They now started to sympathize with another claimant, Vespasian, who commanded the armies of the east.
 The Seventh hurried - against Vespasian's orders - to the west again and was among the victors after the second battle of Cremona (69).
 Vespasian owed his throne to the seventh Claudian legion.